cfug/flutter.cn/src/desktop.md

 ```

 If `flutter doctor` finds problems for a platform you don't
-support, you can ignore those warnings.
+want to develop for, you can ignore those warnings.
 You don't have
 to install Android Studio and the Android SDK,
 for example, if you're writing a Linux desktop app.